Goal:

 What was supposed to be a 30-minute scan turned into hours.
 Doctors found a brain tumor: Juvenile Pilocytic Astrocytoma.
 Their world flipped upside down in an instant.

 Avery was immediately admitted to the hospital to await surgery.
 Just days later, on Monday, April 14, she underwent a complex brain surgery to remove the tumor.
-The incredible surgical team, consisting of Michael G. DeCuypere and Dr. Jillian Plonsker (Pediatric Neurosurgery Fellow), were able to remove it completely, and while they're still waiting on pathology results, initial signs suggest it may be benign.
+The incredible surgical team, consisting of Dr. Michael G. DeCuypere (Neurosurgeon) and Dr. Jillian Plonsker (Pediatric Neurosurgery Fellow), were able to remove it completely, and while they're still waiting on pathology results, initial signs suggest it may be benign.
 Praise God!

 Now begins Avery’s journey of healing — and she’s already proving to be a fighter.
 Just a few days post-surgery, she was scooping ice cream on her own with her right hand.
 She's smiling, making friends with other kids and hospital staff, and showing a strength far beyond her years.
 But like any 3-year-old, she’s already over the "doctor stuff."